 Coconut butter: This butter is made from pureed coconut meat or flakes.
 It is not coconut oil.
 It may be slightly soft at room temperature or be quite firm.

 Coconut oil: Coconut oil is the oil extracted from coconut meat.

 Coconut flour: This is ground up dried coconut flakes.
-It you start with dried coconut flakes and grind in a food processor you will get coconut flour.
+If you start with dried coconut flakes and grind them in a food processor, you will get coconut flour.
 If you continue to grind for long enough, the oil in the flakes will be released and you will end up with coconut butter.

 The health benefits of coconut products are numerous.
 Most major stores carry many of these products.
 Check them out for yourself and see how the health benefits of coconut can improve your wellness!